 - An interview with the Compass director

-Cost of Compass: $300 program fee charged to your student account
+Cost of Compass: $499 program fee will be charged to your student account

 *upon successful completion of the Compass program students will receive a scholarship of $499 toward their sophomore year.